 What You Should Know About Wage Garnishments

-You can be subjected to wage garnishment for reasons beyond tax debt.
-Consumer and student loan debts make for equally viable circumstances, as does child support.
+You can be subjected to wage garnishment for reasons beyond tax liability.
+Consumer and student loan liabilities make for equally viable circumstances, as does child support.
 In some cases, wage garnishment can be mandated by a court order, but it often is not.
-Whatever the case may be, it is almost always required that you receive legal notification about any intent to garnish your wages, which gives you the opportunity to dispute it if you believe you do not owe the corresponding debt.
+Whatever the case may be, it is almost always required that you receive legal notification about any intent to garnish your wages, which gives you the opportunity to dispute it if you believe you do not owe the corresponding liability.
 Furthermore, there is a cap on how much of your pay can be garnished in a given timeframe, and it varies by circumstance.
-And while you cannot be fired on account of a singular garnishment status, that protection does not extend to those being garnished for multiple debts.
+And while you cannot be fired on account of a singular garnishment status, that protection does not extend to those being garnished for multiple liabilities.

-As with other collection actions, wage garnishment does not stop until the corresponding debt is fully paid, along with any extra costs such as penalties and interest.
-If a tax-related wage garnishment is causing you trouble, or you believe that you cannot pay your debt in full, a professional tax service can help you decide the best move to make next.
+As with other collection actions, wage garnishment does not stop until the corresponding liability is fully paid, along with any extra costs such as penalties and interest.
+If a tax-related wage garnishment is causing you trouble, or you believe that you cannot pay your liability in full, a professional tax service can help you decide the best move to make next.

 Larson Tax Relief is a family-owned and operated tax resolution company that’s been helping individuals and businesses around the US since 2004.
 With an A+ rating from the Better Business Bureau, Larson is comprised of 65 employees, including 17 federally licensed IRS Enrolled Agents.